tytydraco/yessleep/out/Twisted_To_Perfection.md

 “Hurry, we gotta get the hell out of here before the thing arrives!”

+Lauri said as he threw his gun onto the ground and began recklessly running.
 His voice cracked, fear erupted from his eyes and face.
-He was not known to be easily scared, so whatever it was, he was afraid of it.

-Lauri said as he threw his gun onto the ground and began recklessly running.
-I Had no idea what we were running from but I knew enough not to ask any questions until we reached safety.
+He was not known to be easily scared, so whatever it was, he was afraid of it.I had no idea what we were running from but I knew enough not to ask any questions until we reached safety.
 I tried to keep up with him, but soon we got separated.

 I looked around trying to find him but by now, the lights were almost out.
 I didn’t know what to do so I tried to think what would be the next logical step to take.
 I thought about what to do next, but found nothing that would seem logical and also not kill me.

 I would have continued thinking if I didn’t hear loud thuds behind me.
 I turned and my face ran cold.
 A hulking monstrosity without a head.
 It was Subject-66.

 Subject-66 is a tall, humanoid shaped being.
 It lacks a head and a neck.
-While it seemingly lacks all things which are associated with the head(Hearing, smelling, seeing, tasting) are present(other than the taste, as of the time of writing this the organization has no way to test if it’s capable of eating and if so, can it feel its taste.)
+While it seemingly lacks all things which are associated with the head(Hearing, smelling, seeing, tasting) are present(other than the taste, as of the time of writing this the organization has no way to test if it’s capable of eating and if so, can it experience taste.)
 Subject-66 is capable of forging a large, steel axe out of its own or its victims blood, which it uses to decapitate its victims.
 It’s important to note that while Subject-66 is usually calm, it can and will often enter an enraged state where it goes on a killing spree.
 It is highly recommended that if you are targeted by Subject-66 you either play dead or go onto your knees and cover your head with your hand, as it seems that subject-66 aggression is triggered by its “view” of the head.

 I had no time to do either.
 The only thing I could do was simply try to jump out of its swing, but I failed and it managed to land a deep and long cut through my upper chest.
-It then grabbed me by the neck and threw me to the end of the hallway down the stairs.
+It then grabbed me by the neck and threw me to the end of the hallway and down the stairs.
 I tried to dig my nails into the ground so that I might not fall down, but it was an unsuccessful try.
 I began falling down.
 I cursed the one who thought it would be a great idea to spare money by not putting anything around the stairs to stop someone from accidentally falling down.

 I landed on my side and I could feel my arm immediately burning.
-It shattered into tiny bits and began injecting its pain across my body.
+It shattered into tiny bits and I could feel the pain seeping  across my body.
 I managed to crawl to a wall and lay there.
 I knew Subject-66 would not give chase as it was not known to be one to go out of its way to kill someone.

 As I laid there, blood coming out of my chest, arm broke, legs tired and hurt, I’m not ashamed to admit, I began crying.
 The pain was unbearable and I knew I wouldn’t make it.
 I was weeping on the ground, not even quietly.
 If whatever wants to come and finish me, let it hear me.
 Pain and suffering awaited me if nothing came.
 The warm tears crawled down my face as more joined them.
-If nothing comes, I still have a pistol.
-I can drive a bullet through my skull if I'm left with no other choice.

 I heard something moving throughout the hallway of the lower level.
 It slowly approached me.
 I’m not one to admit it, but I had no idea what Subject it was.
 It was something I can’t really describe.
 It was a beast, the size of a dog, maybe a German Shepherd?
 It had many large eyes on its face.
 It had a large beak like a maw.
 It had sharp teeth in its mouth and even larger eyes.
 I think a total of eight?
 That’s how many I cared to count.
 I closed my eyes and accepted my fate.
 I was hoping that it wasn’t one of the torture bastards which tortured its victim for hours.